clay/clay-kiln/docs/editing-components.md

 * **field** - to compare against, and/or...
 * **sites** - to compare against (will be true if the current site is one of them)
 * **operator** - optional operator to use for the comparison (defaults to `===`)
-* **value** - optional value to compare against
+* **value** - optional value to compare against, when you want to compare against a single value
+* **values** - array of optional values to compare against, when you want to compare against multiple values

-If neither `operator` nor `value` are specified, the field will be shown when the compared field has any data (the same as the `not-empty` operator).
+If neither `operator`, `value`, nor `values` are specified, the field will be shown when the compared field has any data (the same as the `not-empty` operator).
 The syntax for comparing against sites is the same as [site-specific components in lists](manipulating-components.md#site-specific-components).

+When comparing against multiple `values`, the comparison will be true if at least one of the values matches.

 **Operators:**